ProfGarfield/profgarfield.github.io/lua_lessons/05_loopsAndTables.md

 Tip: You can use the up and down arrows to bring up previous commands, so you don't have to type the entire command each time.

+## Handling Absent Table Keys

-Now, let's cause an error.
+Continuing from the previous section, let's cause an error.
 Try to "spot" a `"cow"`:

 ![arithmetic on nil value error](05_lesson_images/arithmetic-nil-value.png)